ChainSafe/blst-ts/doc/js-perspective-on-c.md

 There is one more paradigm that is worth explicitly stating.
 Note in this example that `fclose` is in the conditional and `load_trusted_setup_file` is not.  `load_trusted_setup_file` is a function where the return value needs to be handled for either valid or invalid execution (ie valid but if fclose fails need to `free_trusted_setup` and for invalid execution the function returns `1`).  `fclose` however only requires that invalid execution requires further work.

-There are a few challenges that emerge from the way that `c` functions are structured.
-In very large code-bases its very difficult to track allocations and de-allocations because they do not always occur in the same functions.
+There are a few challenges that emerge from the way that `C` functions are structured.
+In very large code-bases, its very difficult to track allocations and de-allocations because they do not always occur in the same functions.

-In `c++` everything from above is true and there are some additional paradigms that should be presented.
-Object have higher complexity for initialization/clean-up and bigger sizes.
-Those "enhancements" and the `class` paradigm are where most of the complexity in `c++` (relative to `c`) comes in.
-The trade of for the complexity is RAII.
-Or i suppose RAII emerged because of the complexity and it is a very nice paradigm for large and complex systems.
+In `C++`, everything from above is true and there are some additional paradigms that should be presented.
+Objects have higher complexity for initialization/clean-up and bigger sizes.
+Those "enhancements" and the `class` paradigm are where most of the complexity in `C++` (relative to `C`) comes in.
+The trade off for the complexity is RAII.
+Or I suppose RAII emerged because of the complexity and it is a very nice paradigm for large and complex systems.

 RAII helps to overcome a lot of the challenges that emerge with allocations and de-allocations that occur in different locations in the codebase.
-Most of the "magic" that happens in `c++` is the compiler filling in "defaults" so that the class structure isn't overly verbose.
+Most of the "magic" that happens in `C++` is the compiler filling in "defaults" so that the class structure isn't overly verbose.
 It is not necessary to write functions for constructors, destructors, copy semantics nor move semantics.
-They get "auto" generated for us, sometime with disastrous consequences.
+They get "auto" generated for us, sometimes with disastrous consequences.

 The "rule of 3" and "rule of 5" were created to crystalize the mental paradigm so that developers do not get bitten by the magic/helpers that get induced.

 ## Closing Thoughts

 It is simple to go watch some coding tutorials, like I did, and whip out a ton of code "that works".
-Where most c/c++ code tutorials lack is this kind of stuff.
+Where most `C/C++` code tutorials lack is this kind of stuff.
 Best-practices.
 Coding paradigms.
 Relational anecdotes to paradigms I already understood...
 The stuff that a senior dev would lean over and tell us Juniors if we still had a water cooler to talk by...

 If you too have had a hard-fought win while learning system-level programming as a JS dev, this is the place to share that red badge of courage.